Adaptive Instance Distillation for Object Detection in Autonomous Driving: Methodology

 \section{Methodology}

-Object detection involves three tasks, i.e., objectness prediction, bounding box regression, and category classification.
+Object detection involves multiple tasks, e.g., bounding box regression, category classification, and objectness prediction.
 Therefore, knowledge distillation for object detection is more complex than for classification.
-In an image to be detected, the background instances are often more pervasive than the instances of the foreground objects.
+In an image to be detected, the background instances are often more pervasive than the foreground object instances.
 To deal with the imbalance problem, many adaptive instance weighting strategies, such as hard sample mining \cite{FL}, have been proposed.
 However, Zhang \etal \space \cite{zhang2020primeaware} show that hard sample mining does not work well in knowledge distillation.
 Instead, they used an auxiliary task branch to estimate uncertainty in the data and make students pay more attention to the `stable' samples.
 However, the variety of the auxiliary features is not necessarily a reliable indicator for instance importance, and it does not represent the importance of the knowledge from the teacher.
 In contrast to their approach, we propose to measure the value of the teacher's knowledge on a per-instance basis by calculating the gap between the ground truth and the teacher's prediction.
 In other words, if the teacher model cannot predict an example well, it implies that the teacher's knowledge about that instance is less trustworthy.
 On the other hand, valuable knowledge comes from those instances that can be accurately predicted by the teacher model.
 The student network should pay more attention to such instances.